Solving Non-linear Least Squares

 The optimal choice of the clustering algorithm depends on the sparsity structure of the problem, but generally speaking we recommend that you try CANONICAL_VIEWS first and if it is too expensive try SINGLE_LINKAGE.

-std::unordered_set<ResidualBlockId> residual_blocks_for_subset_preconditioner
+std::unordered_set<ResidualBlockId> Solver::Options::residual_blocks_for_subset_preconditioner

 SUBSET preconditioner is a preconditioner for problems with general sparsity.
 Given a subset of residual blocks of a problem, it uses the corresponding subset of the rows of the Jacobian to construct a preconditioner.